I Signed Up to Write College Essays for Rich Kids. I Found “Cheating” Is More Complicated Than I Thought.

 For all the official grumbling about services like mine among professors, I learned something else too: Many professors don’t want to be bothered with students’ struggles.
 As COVID marched on, so did the deadlines, and a lot of the professors were quite rigid with their rules.
 On the rubrics I would read from students, I remember seeing one that said, “No missed deadlines.
 I don’t want to hear your sob story.”

-Many of my fellow essay writers themselves were in academia—they wrote papers for students because they couldn’t make ends meet themselves.
+Many of my fellow essay writers themselves were in academia—they wrote papers for students because they couldn’t make ends meet.

 If you had told me in March 2020 that in a few months, I’d be making more money as an academic ghostwriter than I ever had in my entire life, I’d have thought you were full of it.
 In the summer, it was never more than $500 a week for roughly 10 to 12 essays.
 But during the semester, it could be up to $2,000 a week for 30 to 40 projects—a numbing amount of writing, but a lot of cash.